allegro/hermes/docs/docs/user/topic-preview.md

 environments.

 Preview holds up to N messages, where N is configured by Hermes cluster administrator.
 Messages are refreshed and should represent the current format of messages on given topic.
-Messages for preview are saved on arrival, before any conversions (e.g. JSON -> Avro) are made.
-Messages are treated as byte array.
+Messages for preview are saved on arrival in JSON format.
+For Avro, the message is converted to JSON and if it fails, raw byte array is saved.
+For JSON format no conversion is necessary.
+No other conversion is made on the message.

 If preview is enabled, it is accessible in Hermes Console topic view or via Management REST API: